The 1950s, Humble Beginnings:

 In the early 1970's, while visiting Miami, Fred & Anne Beesley learned that Biscayne Bay Yacht Club was selling 12 almost new, single-hand racing boats called Kites.
 The Beesleys bought them, loaded them on a truck, brought them back to HIYC and instantly sold 10 to fellow members.
 The Kites proved so popular that within three years, HIYC members owned a Kite fleet of over 30 boats.
 But a few years later the Kite factory moved from Virginia to California, thus making freight prohibitive on new boats bound for Nashville; and the HIYC Kite Fleet eventually died out.
 According to Fred, it was a great boat, but very tipsy!
 Anne Beesley can be seen at right, practicing in her Kite.

 In July of 1976, the nation celebrated its bicentennial; and HIYC celebrated right along with it.
 Grand festivities, fireworks and a boat parade were planned and executed.
-The "Best Dressed Crew" was a contingent of Ross Bryan's naval fife and drum corp - comprised of Ross and Irene Bryan, Cully and Cathy Cobb, and Jack and Betty Caldwell.
+The "Best Dressed Crew" was a contingent of Ross Bryan's naval fife and drum corp - comprised of Ross and Irene Bryan, Cully and Cathy Cobb, and Jack and Betty Caldwell, seen at left.

 As the decade came to a close, HIYC had cemented itself into the fabric of Middle Tennessee as THE place to sail, race and cruise.
 Members were putting the new clubhouse to good use, both socially and in the context of racing.
 But, members soon started looking out at the harbor and pining for permanent docks on which to slip their new keel boats and cruising yachts.
 Private investors began to finance these endeavors; and soon docks began growing from the shores of HIYC.

 The 1980s, The Next Generation: